chvolow24/jackdaw/README.md

 ### Adding keyframes with the mouse

 Use <kbd>C-\<click\></kbd> to add a keyframe to an automation track.
 You can then drag the keyframe to the desired position.
-If you hold shift, the keyframe will will snap to the same vertical position as the previous keyframe.
-If you hold cmd or ctrl AND shift, the keyframe will snap to the position immediately after the previous keyframe.
+If you release cmd/ctrl and hold shift, the keyframe will will snap to the same vertical position as the previous keyframe, creating a flat segment.
+If you hold cmd or ctrl AND shift, the keyframe will snap to the position immediately after the previous keyframe, creating a near-vertical segment.

 <img src="assets/readme_imgs/insert_keyframes.gif" width="75%" />